bluemage/autohotkey-night-light-toggle/README.md

 auto hot key scripts

-here is an autohotkey script for windows 11 night light ;coordinates might need tweaking based on display size use autohotkey window spy
+here is an autohotkey script to enable and disable windows 11 night light ;coordinates might need tweaking based on display size use autohotkey window spy